cmkohnen/libsolarlog/README.md

 If you want to improve some functions or contribute feel free to do so, also feel free to use this project in any way that could help you personally.

-Greetings, ChaosMelone9
-(Sorry for the lack of english skills :P )

 ## Features

 - Read from .js-files